oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

     * By default, Fluentd pods responsible for logs collection uses single flush thread.
 Though this works for most of the moderate log volumes, this can be tuned by using the following helm variable :
         * [`oci-onm-logan.fluentd.ociLoggingAnalyticsOutputPlugin.buffer.flush_thread_count`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/logan/values.yaml#L183)
 * Buffer size
-    * By default, the solution uses Fluentd’s file buffer with size set to 5GB as default buffer size, which is used for buffering of chunks in-case of delays in sending the data to OCI Logging Analytics and/or to handle outages at OCI without data loss. **We recommend** to modify/tune this to a size (to a higher or lower value) based on your environment and importance of data and other relevant factors.
+    * By default, the solution uses Fluentd’s file buffer with size set to 5GB as default buffer size, which is used for buffering of chunks in-case of delays in sending the data to OCI Log Analytics and/or to handle outages at OCI without data loss. **We recommend** to modify/tune this to a size (to a higher or lower value) based on your environment and importance of data and other relevant factors.
 Use the following helm variable to modify the same :
         * [`oci-onm-logan.fluentd.ociLoggingAnalyticsOutputPlugin.buffer.total_limit_size`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/logan/values.yaml#L186)
 * Read from Head
     * By default, the solution tries to collect all the pod logs available on the nodes since beginning.
 Use the following helm variable to alter the behaviour if you wish to collect only new logs after the installation of the solution :
         * [`oci-onm-logan.fluentd.tailPlugin.readFromHead`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/logan/values.yaml#L227)

-### How to collect pod logs using custom OCI Logging Analytics Source instead of using Kubernetes Container Generic Logs Source ?
+### How to collect pod logs using custom OCI Log Analytics Source instead of using Kubernetes Container Generic Logs Source ?

 Refer [here](custom-logs.md).